404Setup/ModPublish/README.md

 Additionally, the API Token will generate an encryption key based on your environment and use this encryption key to process the API Token, encrypting and decrypting it when needed.
-If hardware information, system information and JVM change, the old API Token will immediately become invalid and unreadable.
+If hardware information, system information, and JVM change, the old API Token will immediately become invalid and unreadable.
 Therefore, please open settings to back up or generate new API Tokens before making any changes to prevent operation interruption.